BeppeSolda/HopperMPC/README.md

   - **Real-Time Implementation**: Currently, the interpolation for retrieving Jacobian slices and reference trajectories during each MPC iteration is implemented in Python.
 For real-time use, a C implementation of this interpolation is required.

 ---
+## Get Started: Overview through `example.ipyb`

+To quickly get an overview of the functionalities in this project, you can run the `example.ipyb` notebook.
+This notebook showcases the basic usage of how perform code generation of Jacobians and of the mpc using casadi and cvxpygen, choose reference trajectories, and run closed-loop simulations.

+---
 ## Dependencies
+Python Version: Python 3.12.4
 To install the dependencies, run the following command:

 ```bash